Check out the new works and don't forget to like me on Facebook! Figurative Landscapes Plein Air Works on Paper

 Bio: Elijah Andrus is a representational artist and art educator living in the Philadelphia Pennsylvania area.
 Originally from Lock Haven PA, Eli earned his B.S.
 Ed. in Art Education from Millersville University and an M.S.Ed. from Wilkes University.
 He has exhibited his work in solo, group and juried shows throughout Pennsylvania and has numerous pieces in private collections.
 Over the past decade, he has taught in two outstanding school districts and a world class art museum.
 He has had the privilege of being a guest speaker and panelist for the art department at Penn State University.
 He has additionally worked for the Philadelphia Museum of Art as a consultant, guest presenter and teaching artist.

-Artist's Statement: My art is born of a compulsion to leave behind some physical evidence of my thoughts on the world and the human condition.
+Artist Statement: My art is born of a compulsion to leave behind some physical evidence of my thoughts on the world and the human condition.
 My paintings and drawings function much like free form poems or essays circling around a central theme but ultimately reaching no definitive conclusion.
 Some bodies of work are developed as a unified series while others fit loosely into thematic or conceptual groupings.
 Through my work I seek to explore concepts of psychology, history and metaphysics.
 I find myself drawn to subjects for their formal and conceptual potential.
 My hope is that the viewer will come away from my work with a sense of introspection, stillness and mystery.

 Teaching Philosophy: I believe teaching art and making art go hand in hand.
 For me, one could not exist without the other.
 I consider myself very fortunate to have had the privilege of sharing my passion for art with learners of all ages.
 My experience working with professionals and students in award winning school districts and world-class museums has greatly impacted who I am as an educator and an artist.